 The goal is to capitalize on your research and make your next sprint more successful.

 The answers to the questions above will help you understand everywhere improvement is possible across your people, processes and technology as it relates to agile research.
 By collecting, recording and processing all your key learnings, you'll close the loop on the agile process—so you’re continuously improving.
 Be sure to revisit these results and key takeaways in subsequent team meetings and at length prior to your next research sprint.

 Research sprints enable companies like yours to find the answers they need—quickly, efficiently and affordably.

-To learn more about how businesses can benefit from agile research, check out our whitepaper on how CPG companies, like Palermo's Pizza, are using agile insights for better business outcomes.
+To learn more about how businesses can benefit from agile research, check out our eBook on how CPG companies, like Palermo's Pizza, are using agile insights for better business outcomes.